Shefali199/Shefali199/README.md

 ### Hi there 👋 thanks for stopping by.
-I am a CSE student who has a passion for learning
+I am a CSE student who has a passion for learning.

 <!--
 **Shefali321/Shefali321** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.